 These measures are stricter than the requirements for the first and second grants, which only required that an individual was adversely affected.

-As a reminder, to have been eligible for the SEISS first or second grant, your self-employed trading profits must no more than £50,000 and more than half of your income come from self-employment.
+As a reminder, to have been eligible for the SEISS first, second or third grant, your self-employed trading profits must no more than £50,000 and more than half of your income come from self-employment.
 This is determined by at least one of the following conditions being true:

-- Having trading profits/partnership trading profits* in 2018-19 of less than £50,000 and these profits constitute more than half of your total taxable income
+- Having trading profits/partnership trading profits* in 2018-19 or 2019-20 of less than £50,000 and these profits constitute more than half of your total taxable income

 - Having average trading profits* in 2016-17, 2017-18, and 2018-19 of less than £50,000 and these profits constitute more than half of your average taxable income in the same period

-This extension unfortunately does not support those who have commenced trading from 6 April 2019 or had profits of greater than £50,000 historically.
+This extension unfortunately does not support those who had profits of greater than £50,000 historically.

 What support is available?